MTDuke71/ChessAI/README.md

 - `generate_moves.cpp` – load a FEN string and list all legal moves.
 - `search_best_move.cpp` – use the engine to pick a move from a position.
 - `perft.cpp` – calculate move counts at a given depth.
+- `print_book.cpp` – display all entries from the Polyglot opening book.
 - `Aphelion` – command line interface implementing the UCI protocol.

 After building, run them from the `build` directory just like the main example: